 Reconnecting with Nature: Listen to Dan MacDonald's interview with Kimberly Alice, director of Natural Pathways.
 CLICK HERE to access.

 Natural Pathways Learning Centre would like to announce that we are one of the recipients of the Resilient Communities Fund from the Ontario Trillium Foundation (OTF).
 COVID-19 has had a significant impact on the non-profit sector and its ability to support and serve communities across Ontario.
-With our grant of $73,400 over the next year, we will rebuild from the effects of COVID -19 so we are able to meet the needs of our community.
+With our grant of $178,100 over two years, we will rebuild from the effects of COVID -19 so we are able to meet the needs of our community by acquiring staff and resources to develop an outdoor adult wellness program and support teen, youth and senior wellness in existing programs.
 We are extremely grateful for this opportunity to rebuild and forge resilience.